Igor Smirnov (politician): Proclamation of independence

 Igor Smirnov emerged as a leader of the OSTK on a regional level as Transnistrian politicians and activists worked towards sovereignty from the Moldovan SSR in the summer and autumn of 1990.
 When the First All-region Congress of Transnistrian Deputies created a self-contained Transnistrian economic zone in June 1990, Smirnov was elected chair of a coordinating council charged with carrying momentum forward to sovereignty.
 A second congress held on September 2 proclaimed the creation of the Pridnestrovian Moldavian Soviet Socialist Republic (PMSSR) and deputies elected him to chair the Provisional Supreme Soviet of the PMSSR.

+In 1991, Smirnov was arrested in a secret operation by special forces of the Moldovan Ministry of Internal Affairs in Kyiv, accused of "the intentional territorial dismemberment of the Republic of Moldova" and brought to Chișinău.
+He was released shortly thereafter after reported pressure from Russia.

 In his new role as chairman of the PMSSR Supreme Soviet, and later, president of the Pridnestrovian Moldovan Republic (PMR), Smirnov worked to gain recognition for the state.
-While this was never a likely outcome, Smirnov was successful at securing the cooperation of a locally stationed Red Army unit; as the conflict grew increasingly violent at the end of 1991 and into 1992, Red Army leaders and enlisted men, often themselves from Transnistria, gave moral support, weapons and ammunition to PMR separatists.
-Eventually a number of Red Army soldiers joined the PMR Army.
+While this was never a likely outcome, Smirnov was successful at securing the cooperation of a locally stationed Soviet Army unit; as the conflict grew increasingly violent at the end of 1991 and into 1992, Soviet Army leaders and enlisted men, often themselves from Transnistria, gave moral support, weapons and ammunition to PMR separatists.
+Eventually a number of Soviet Army soldiers joined the PMR Army.

 In December 1991 Smirnov beat Grigorii Marakutsa, his successor as chairman of the PMSSR Supreme Soviet and another challenger in an election for president of the Pridnestrovian Moldovan Soviet Socialist Republic.
 He won with 64% of the vote.